mako-framework/docs/02_routing_and_controllers/02_controllers.md

 ### <a id="controller_events" href="#controller_events">Controller events</a>

-All controllers can have two special methods.
-The `beforeAction` method which gets executed right before the controller action and the `afterAction` method which gets executed right after the controller action.
+All controllers can define two special methods: `beforeAction` and `afterAction`.
+The `beforeAction` method is executed immediately before the controller action, and the `afterAction` method is executed immediately after the controller action.

-The controller action and `afterAction` methods will be skipped if the `beforeAction` returns data.
+If `beforeAction` returns a value, the controller action and the `afterAction` method will be skipped.

 ```
 public function beforeAction()